Zuehlke/software-engineering-corner/src/articles/concept-micro-frontends-registry/index.md

   - Web Development
   - software architecture
   - Frontend Development
+shortDescription: >-
+  Exploring solutions for managing micro frontend configurations in a Self-Contained System architecture.
+Options include using a reverse proxy or a dedicated registry.
 ---
 This time I am not going to write about experiences I made in my daily life as a software architect and developer.
 But I will dump my brain about something that currently flutters around in my head.
 This is more of conceptual nature.